widodaniel/widodaniel/README.md

 "_Be the change you want to see in the world._." 🧠

- - :brazil: Born in São Paulo, Brazil
+ - 📍 Born in São Paulo, Brazil
  - ⚽ Sports lover

 Reach me out 👇🏼